-In weightlifting it is important to maintain stability and to keep safe.
+In strength training, it is important to maintain stability to keep safe and to maximize performance.

 The back squat is one of the primary exercises in strength training.
 It is a simple exercise where you load up the barbell with weights, put it on your back, squat down and then stand back up.
 In this exercise, stability is very important to keep safe and avoid injury.
 I wore running shoes when I first started squatting.
 It was fine until I started adding weights.
 The cushy soles of the shoes caused my feet to bounce and wobble when trying to stand up from the bottom position of the squat.
 My Nike Romaleos 2 when it arrived.